 Before enabling a sync policy, the Riva administrator starts the CRM Service Monitor application and selects View All Activity Monitors.
 After saving all the desired options to the connections and sync policy, the Riva administrator enables the sync policy in the Riva Manager application.

 Once the sync policy is enabled, the Riva sync service connects to the CRM and email systems, performs some initialization tests, and starts a first time sync poll of data, during which Riva syncs data from the CRM to the user's mailbox.

 The CRM Service Monitor application displays each user's sync poll in real-time mode in an individual monitor activity pane.

 The sync monitor application does not need to be open for synchronization to occur.
 You can Stop, Start or Restart the sync service from the monitor.
 The sync monitor also allows you to view all sync warnings and errors.

-Customers are provided a 15-day no-cost trial license, which should provide sufficient time to learn how Riva syncs data.
-Customers can prepare a structured test plan to aid with defining if customizations are required to meet specific data sync needs and then use a modified version of that test plan to confirm customizations before deploying the solution to a "Pilot" or "Production" Riva On-Premise server.
+A 15-day no-cost trial license should provide sufficient time to learn how Riva syncs data.
+You can prepare a structured test plan to help discern if customizations are required to meet specific data sync needs.
+You can then use a modified version of that test plan to confirm that the customizations work before deploying the solution to a "Pilot" or "Production" Riva On-Premise server.